bilalsohailmirza/Cricket-Statistics-Management-System/README.md

 After writing quite some code I realized that I was writing c++ code very poorly.
 I had not seprate the class prototypes and definitions in header files and main file.
 I could reduce the number of classes and functions by making them more generic and alot more stuff could be done to optimize the process.
-But since this was my first time creating a project on my own I am content with what I was able to achieve in span of few days.
+But since this was my first time creating a project on my own, I am content with what I was able to achieve in span of few days.